The historic palace on Dam Square, where bourgeois Amsterdam meets Anantara's Asian luxury.

 Restaurants, bar, service

 The White Room has held its Michelin star for years, set in the glass Wintergarden with contemporary French cuisine.
 The Grand Café Krasnapolsky offers an all-day brasserie menu, terrace on Dam Square in fine weather.
-The Taiko serves Asian fusion cuisine, adjacent cocktail bar open late.
+The Taiko serves Asian fusion cuisine, adjoining cocktail bar open late.
 Copious buffet breakfast, 24/7 room service, several lounges for afternoon tea.

 Highlights

-- Royal location: façade direct on Dam Square and the Royal Palace
+- Royal location: direct façade on Dam Square and the Royal Palace

-- 1866 historic building, monument of Dutch hotel heritage
+- Historic 1866 building, monument of Dutch hotel heritage

 - White Room: 1 Michelin-star restaurant in the glass Wintergarden